jspahlin/shop/REST.md

 POST	/cart - Add a single invoiceline to the cart.
 DELETE	/cart - Remove a single invoiceline (by it's id) from the cart.
 UPDATE	/cart - Change the amount of an item in an invoice line that's in the cart.

+GET	/card/color - list of all card colors

+GET	/card/type - list of all card types

+GET	/card/rarity - list of all rarities

+GET	/card/Set - list of all card sets

+GET	/card/creature_type - list of all creature types.